aksth/GVSU-CIS641-ProjectX-Public/README.md

 ## Overview

 ProjectX is a classified advertisement posting website.
 The application would feature a simple and elegant user interface to manage the classifieds.
-It would also feature a smart search that would serve them with precise and relevant information they're looking for based on the full-text search approach to be used.
+The users could log in using their email or use social sign-on options such as Facebook and Google.

-Technically, this project shall be implemented using Java Spring Framework in the backend and Angular for the frontend.
-To maintain the contract for these, we would be following API-first approach, preferably with OpenAPI tools.
-We shall also use IAM/IDP for user management and access controls.
-For the search feature, we may implement ElasticSearch for real-time full-text search and search analytics.
-The project shall be implemented using all modern principles of software development from TDD to CI/CD.
+This project has been implemented using Java Spring Framework in the backend and Angular for the frontend.
+To maintain the contract for these, we have used the API-first approach, with OpenAPI specification and its generators.
+We have used IAM/IDP for user management and access controls.
+The project also uses GitHub Actions for CI/CD pipeline that runs build and deploy jobs.

+The project is deployed to Google Compute Engine's VM.
+The test server to which the application is deployed can be accessed at http://35.196.123.107:8090.
+At the moment, the social sign-on doesn't work in this server as Facebook requires HTTPS connection and Google doesn't allow IP address as the authorized JavaScript origins.

 ## Some Important Links